UOC/UOC-ANDROID-Libraries/README.md

 with Android Studio and run it.

-If you want to use our library, the fastest way to include it in your project, at least with Android Studio, is to download "OpenAPILibrary" from this repository, create a new Android library module with the same name in your desired project and then replace the new module folder with the one from this repository.
+If you want to use our library, the fastest way to include it in your project, at least with Android Studio, is to download "openapi" from this repository, create a new Android library module with the same name in your desired project and then replace the new module folder with the one from this repository.
 It's important that the main activity of your project extends "LoginActivity" and to have implemented the call: